gauravmehra13/BuyNest/README.md

 ### Backend
 - **Node.js** with **Express.js** for APIs
 - MongoDB for data persistence
-- Nodemailer (Mailtrap) for email notifications
+- Sendgrid for email notifications
 - Environment-based configuration with `.env` files

----

 ---